McMaster: Trump better without Bannon, others who pushed their ‘own narrow agendas’

 “The administration is better off when we can serve the president by integrating and coordinating across all of our departments and agencies … and present the president with multiple options,” McMaster also said Sunday.
 “What’s important is to have an inclusive process … not to try to advance your own agenda.”

-He also tried to downplay the idea that Bannon, who apparently disagrees with the so-called “globalist” in Trump’s inner circle, was the only concern.
+He also tried to downplay the idea that Bannon, who apparently disagrees with the so-called “globalists” in Trump’s inner circle, was the only concern.

 “I think this has been too hyped on one individual,” he said.
 “Reports of feuding, this didn’t happen.”

-McMasters also said Trump’s scheduled speech Tuesday at the United Nations General Assembly in New York will be a “tremendous opportunity to reach world leaders.”
+McMaster also said Trump’s scheduled speech Tuesday at the United Nations General Assembly in New York will be a “tremendous opportunity to reach world leaders.”

 He said the president’s speech will focus on the themes: protecting American people, promoting American prosperity and promoting accountability and sovereignty.